Critical thinking is smarter thinking. The ability to think critically is what makes us capable of tackling new challenges – and completing them well.

 A workforce that thinks critically is increasingly necessary in a rapidly-changing business market in which agile organizations continue to thrive.

-And the biggest names in business, education, and self-development agree: here’s why critical thinking matters, in their own words.
+And leaders in business, education, and self-development agree: here’s why critical thinking matters, in their own words.

 Daisy Christodoulou, R&D Manager at Ark Schools [Source]